Kalamunda - Maida Vale - Gooseberry Hill

 What are the top countries of origin in the Kalamunda - Maida Vale - Gooseberry Hill SA2?

-In terms of ancestry (country of birth of parents), the top three represented groups in Kalamunda - Maida Vale - Gooseberry Hill are English, comprising 35.0% of the population, Australian, comprising 23.9% of the population, and Scottish, comprising 8.5% of the population.
-Additionally, there are notable divergences in the representation of certain other ethnic groups: Dutch is notably overrepresented at 2.0% of Kalamunda - Maida Vale - Gooseberry Hill (vs 1.8% regionally), Welsh at 0.8% (vs 0.7%) and South African at 0.7% (vs 0.7%).
+In terms of ancestry (country of birth of parents), the top three represented groups in Kalamunda - Maida Vale - Gooseberry Hill are English, comprising 35.0% of the population, which is substantially higher than the regional average of 28.0%, Australian, comprising 23.9% of the population, and Scottish, comprising 8.5% of the population.
+Additionally, there are notable divergences in the representation of certain other ethnic groups: Dutch is notably overrepresented at 2.0% of Kalamunda - Maida Vale - Gooseberry Hill (vs 1.5% regionally), Welsh at 0.8% (vs 0.7%) and South African at 0.7% (vs 1.0%).

 How does the percentage of people born overseas compare to the regional average?